After watching the video completely, read the article below all the way through.

 So what do you say when your ex contacts you during no contact (or after no contact)?

-It depends on what they say, but in general you should be happy and lighthearted.
+It depends on what they say and if your ex keeps texting you, but in general you should respond to an ex boyfriend or girlfriend’s text by being happy and lighthearted.

 It should seem that such an idea is not on your mind and that you have most certainly not been sitting around waiting on them to contact you.